SaloniSharma2001/Hibernate/README.md

 @Entity is used to mark a class as a JPA entity, meaning it maps to a database table.
 The name attribute specifies the name of the entity, which JPA uses internally (for example, in JPQL queries).
 When you use @Entity(name="Saloni"), the entity is referred to as "Saloni" in the persistence context, even if the table it maps to has a different name.
+In short, If we have marked a name attribute to an Entity class, it will create the table with name specified in the attribute part instead of taking on the name of the class itself.

 `@Entity(name = "SaloniEntity")
 @Table(name = "Saloni")